In the Trenches

 And although we are trying to give Justin small portions at a time and limiting him to bland foods like chicken broth and crackers, he is still bringing everything right back up.

 We are juggling several basins and changing clothes and blankets repeatedly.
-Justin is frustrated, and frankly, we are too.
+Justin is frustrated and we are upset.

 Justin is very thin and weak.
-I really want to go home to my other boys, but I know it’s better for Justin to stay here at the hospital until he’s no longer at risk for dehydration.
+I really want to go home to my other boys, but I know it’s better for Justin to stay here at the hospital.

 We are working with his doctors to come up with a plan that will keep the vomiting under control well enough that we can go home.

-I’m feeling fried.
 Eleven days in a hospital room.
-Justin’s constant discomfort and tears.
-Missing my other boys immensely.
+Justin is in constant discomfort.
+Missing my other boys very much.

 I’ve been here long enough to know that the pediatric oncology floor is a grueling place.
 Everyone here is in the trenches.
 Sick, hurting babies, burnt out parents and nurses working hard to bring some relief to both.